MastaPhlash/Deadhold/README.md

 - Scroll through buildable items (TAB) and see a preview before building
 - Modular and extensible codebase for future features
 - Robust save/load system that captures all game state
+- Many researchable items: walls, doors, traps, turrets, campfire, workbench, trap pit, and more
+- Research can be done in any order
+- Doors can be built and opened/closed with the **E** key

 ## Controls
 - Arrow keys: Move the colonist (up, down, left, right) and set facing direction